Election recovery tips when you have Hashimoto’s hypothyroidism

 How to buffer election stress when you have Hashimoto’s hypothyroidism

-- Unstable blood sugar
+Unstable blood sugar

-- Unidentified food sensitivities
+Unidentified food sensitivities

-- Undiagnosed bacterial, viral, or parasitic infections
+Undiagnosed bacterial, viral, or parasitic infections

-, which science shows is vital to health.
+Practice positivity.
+Although it’s important to process negative emotions, at some point it’s important to move on and practice positivity, which science shows is vital to health.
 By taking better care of your health and managing how outside events affect you, you have a better chance of successfully managing your Hashimoto’s hypothyroidism.